 Philadelphia Rear End Collision Lawyers

 According to the most recent statistics available, 21.8% of all reported car accidents in Pennsylvania involve rear-end accidents.
 Our Philadelphia car accident lawyers have handled hundreds of rear-end accident cases in Philadelphia and the surrounding counties.
 Rear-end accident cases often involve parked or stopped vehicles, however, we have also handled numerous cases involving rear-end accidents where both cars were moving at the time of the collision.
+We have also handled cases involving motorcycle accidents and truck accidents.

 Who is at fault in a rear-end collision?